 Types of Sedation Dentistry You Could Get

 Sedation during dentistry can be of different kinds.
-Here’s a quick overview for how to overcome your fear of the dentist by opting for sedation.
+Here’s a quick overview of how to overcome your fear of the dentist by opting for sedation.

 Instead of putting you to sleep, the dentist may choose to apply a numbing agent on the gums before working on the teeth.
 This option works well for minor procedures.
 If you need somewhat more invasive treatment, the oral surgeon may choose to inject an anesthetic along the gum line.
 These injections are given after the local numbing agents have had time to work.
 The medicine dulls the nerve impulses for a while so you don’t feel any pain.